 - needing to pee more often than usual.

 - Blurred vision.

 Pregnancy causes most women to urinate more often and to feel more hungry.
 So having these symptoms doesn’t always mean that a woman has diabetes.
-Talk with your doctor if you have these symptoms, so that you can be tested for diabetes at any time during pregnancy.

 How is gestational diabetes diagnosed?